eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

-# CMSE 830
+# Analysis on Electric Vehicle (EV) in Washington State

-A repository for the CMSE 830 course
+> This is a project for the CMSE 830 course at MSU.